inqwise-opinion/opinion-parent/README.md

 - Agent-specific guidance lives in `AGENTS.md`
 - Release automation details are in the repository CI workflows
 - Security contacts and reporting instructions are documented in `SECURITY.md`
+- Dependency and plugin stability rules are maintained in `maven-version-rules.xml`